Gold Price Forecast 2026 & 2027: Analyst Targets & Outlook

 Central Bank Buying: The Structural Anchor

-The picture is not uniformly one-way: Q1 also saw a visible uptick in selling, with Turkey, Azerbaijan and Russia among the sellers.
-But net demand stayed firmly positive, underscoring the strength of the underlying trend.
+The picture is not uniformly one-way: Turkey and Russia have been net sellers this year (81 and 34 tonnes year-to-date).
+But the sector remains a large net buyer — a record 45% of central banks told the World Gold Council they plan to add gold over the next year, and 74% expect the US dollar's share of reserves to fall.
 This reflects the normal lumpiness of sovereign reserve management rather than a change in strategy — but it is worth remembering that “structural” does not mean “smooth”.

 Unlike retail investors, central banks do not sell on price spikes.
 Their buying is driven by reserve policy, not return expectations, making it one of the most durable demand forces the gold market has ever seen — even when month-to-month volumes fluctuate.